 For live music, great local drinks and true Austin culture, head to Hole in the Wall, which recently celebrated its 40th anniversary.
 This bar has live music almost every night of the week and serves up plenty of drink specials to enhance the experience.

 When it gets late and you've got a case of the munchies, make the trip to Kerbey Lane on Guadalupe.
 This 24-hour diner serves up breakfast all day (and night) and you can't go wrong with their famous Buttermilk Pancakes or Kerbey Queso.
 Gluten free, vegetarian and vegan options abound in this city and Kerbey's menu is full of tasty alternatives.

 *Local tip: Be on the lookout for Pumpkin Pancakes as fall arrives.

 Get Your Gear

-For more information about UT lingo and hotspots, check out our blog.
+For more information about UT and Central Austin, check out our blog.